-- Black Cypress Bayou in Marion and Cass counties from the confluence with Big Cypress Bayou in south central Marion County upstream to the confluence of Black Cypress Creek east of Avinger in south Cass County. - Black Cypress Creek in Cass and Morris counties from the confluence with Black Cypress Bayou east of Avinger in southern Cass County upstream to its headwaters located 4 miles northeast of Daingerfield in the eastern part of Morris County. - Pecan Bayou in Red River County from 2 miles south of Woodland in northwestern Red River County east to the Red River, approximately I mile west of the eastern Bowie County line. - Terlingua Creek in Brewster County solely within the boundary of Big Bend National Park-approximately a 5-mile stream segment.
+- Alamito Creek in Presidio County solely within the boundary of the 1,061-acre Trans Pecos Water Trust-approximately a 3.5-mile stream segment. - Black Cypress Bayou in Marion and Cass counties from the confluence with Big Cypress Bayou in south central Marion County upstream to the confluence of Black Cypress Creek east of Avinger in southern Cass County. - Black Cypress Creek in Cass and Morris counties from the confluence with Black Cypress Bayou east of Avinger in southern Cass County upstream to its headwaters located 4 miles northeast of Daingerfield in the eastern part of Morris County. - Pecan Bayou in Red River County from 2 miles south of Woodland in northwestern Red River County east to the Red River, approximately 1 mile west of the eastern Bowie County line.

+• Terlingua Creek in Brewster County solely within the boundary of Big Bend National Park approximately a 5-mile stream segment.
 The reach of Terlingua Creek recommended as an ecologically unique stream segment is only that portion of the creek located within Big Bend National Park.
 This proposed unique segment is approximately 5 miles in length.
 Terlingua Creek transects Big Bend National Park from the confluence with the Rio Grande to the Big Bend National Park boundary located about 5 miles north of the river.

-Senate Bill 3, passed by the 80th Texas Legislature, designated 19 stream segments recommended in the 2007 State Water Plan, and the 84th Texas Legislature designated an additional five segments from the 2012 State Water Plan with passage of House Bill 1016.
-Some of these designated stream segments included multiple, separate reaches of the same stream (Figure 2.1).
+Senate Bill 3, passed by the 80th Texas Legislature, designated 19 stream segments recommended in the 2007 State Water Plan, and the 84th Texas Legislature designated an additional five segments from the 2012 State Water Plan with the passage of House Bill 1016.
+Some of these designated stream segments included multiple, separate reaches of the same stream (Figure 2-1).

-Issue 2: Unique reservoir site designation
+Legislative recommendation 2: Unique reservoir site designation

-The legislature should designate for protection under Texas Water Code §16.051(g) three sites of unique value for the construction of reservoirs as recommended in the 2016 regional water plans: Coryell County Off-Channel Reservoir, Millers Creek Off-Channel Reservoir, and Parkhouse II (North).
+The legislature should designate for protection under Texas Water Code § 16.051(g) three sites of unique value for constructing reservoirs as recommended in the 2021 regional water plans: Coryell County Off-Channel Reservoir, Millers Creek Off-Channel Reservoir, and Parkhouse II (North).